 Tools To Improve Page Speed

-Now, you are well-versed with the different tools to run a speed test on your page and identify the various reasons behind lagging load times.
+Now, you are well-versed in the different tools used to run a speed test on your page and identify the various reasons behind lagging load times.
 So, what next?

 The next and most crucial step is to use practical tools to make your website more responsive and increase traffic.
 Some options require a sound knowledge of JavaScript and technical server settings, while the rest are easy-peasy.